f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

 .. figure:: assets/Capture5.JPG

-**Note: Since the details LB is advertised to AWS CE site on inside network, details page cannot be accessible directly from outside(internet)**
+**Note: Since the details LB is advertised to AWS CE site on inside network, details page cannot be accessible directly from outside(internet).
+Additionally, attached WAF policies on both frontend and backend loadbalancers will help provide robust security to the application environment**

 Testing:
 *********